JuliaLang/www.julialang.org/content/jsoc/gsoc/numerics.md

 **Mentors:** [David P. Sanders](https://github.com/dpsanders), [Luis Benet](https://github.com/lbenet), [Marcelo Forets](https://github.com/mforets)

-# Native Bignums
+# Better Bignums Integration

 Julia currently supports big integers, rationals and floats, making use of the GMP and MPFR libraries.
-However, the current implementation is very basic, performance is far from optimal compared to hand-written GMP code, and the GMP license is GPL 3.
+However, GMP currently doesn't permit good integration with a garbage collector.

 This project therefore involves exploring ways to improve bignums, possibly including:

+* Modifying GMP to support high-performance garbage-collection
-* Reimplementation of BigInt in Julia
+* Reimplementation of aspects of BigInt in Julia
-* Pooling bignum objects to avoid setup / teardown cost
-* Exposing a mutating API for library consumers
 * Lazy graph style APIs which can rewrite terms or apply optimisations
-* Modifying GMP itself to support high-performance garbage-collection

 This experimentation could be carried out as a package with a new implementation, or as patches over the existing implementation in Base.

 **Expected Results**: An implementation of BigNums in Julia with increased performance over the current one.

-**Require Skills**: Familiarity with extended precision numerics and performance considerations.
+**Require Skills**: Familiarity with extended precision numerics OR performance considerations.
 Familiarity either with Julia or GMP.

 **Mentors**: [Jameson Nash](https://github.com/vtjnash)